yingjun2/tic-tac-toc2.0/README.md

  - The whole program applies the idea of recursion.
 The following figure can also helps to clarify the algorithm.
  ![Algorithm](http://i.imgur.com/L6uAKBD.png)

+### Future work:
+ - Efficiency.
+(When the hard level is selected, the program is very slow)
+ - Elimate the Redundancy.
+(Code repititions and referencing in chaos)
+ - In battle mode, both first and second player position should be selected.
+ - Tighter connection between 1st and 2nd modes.
+ - Training the machine. / try other algorithms.
+ - OOP improvement (eg: static programs.)

 ## Sources:
  - Software: Python 3.6 (PythonCharm),
  - PyQT for UI design,